From monoliths to modules: Decomposing transducers for efficient world modelling: Abstract

 \section{Abstract}

 World models have been recently proposed as sandbox environments in which AI agents can be trained and evaluated before deployment.
-Although realistic world models often have high computational demands, efficient modelling is usually possible by exploiting the fact that real-world scenarios tend to involve subcomponents that interact in a modular manner.
+While realistic world models often have high computational demands, this can often be alleviated by exploiting the fact that real-world scenarios tend to involve subcomponents that interact in a modular manner.
 In this paper, we explore this idea by developing a framework for decomposing complex world models represented by transducers, a class of models generalising POMDPs.
 Whereas the composition of transducers is well understood, our results clarify how to invert this process deriving sub-transducers operating on distinct input-output subspaces, enabling parallelizable and interpretable alternatives to monolithic world modelling that can support distributed inference.
-Overall, these results lay a groundwork for bridging the structural transparency demanded by AI safety and the computational efficiency required for real-world inference.
+Overall, these results lay groundwork for bridging the computational efficiency required for real-world inference and the structural transparency demanded by AI safety.